 “Alamo AFCEA brings together over 1,200 professionals from industry, government, and academia who share a commitment to improving our national defense and homeland security through innovation and collaboration.
 With the largest installation in DoD, San Antonio is home to a unique blend of operational expertise in cyber, intelligence, education, and medical IT from across the military services.
 We host ethical dialogues with government and industry leaders, provide unmatched professional development opportunities to our members, and pay it forward to the next generation through STEM education scholarships and grants.
 I invite you to join our team today.” -Richard Lipsey, President

-The 2019 Alamo ACE will take place November 18-21, 2019 at La Cantera Resort & Spa, bringing together over 2,500 military and industry leaders in the cyber, ISR, medical IT and education/training career fields for a Wounded Warrior Golf Tournament followed by three days of keynote presentations, panel discussions and ethical information-sharing, a trade show/exhibit hall, free and discounted IT training for military personnel, and fundraising activities benefiting wounded warriors.
+The 2019 Alamo ACE took place November 18-21, 2019 at La Cantera Resort & Spa, and brought together over 2,700 military and industry leaders in the cyber, ISR, medical IT and education/training career fields for a Wounded Warrior Golf Tournament followed by three days of keynote presentations, panel discussions and ethical information-sharing, a trade show/exhibit hall, free and discounted IT training for military personnel, and fundraising activities benefiting wounded warriors.

 2016 - Present - Rick Lipsey